typedb/typedb/docs/pages/docs/00-get-started/grakn-server.md

 ```

 By default Grakn stores your data under `$GRAKN_HOME/db/` and log files under `$GRAKN_HOME/logs/`.
 It can be changed by updating the `data-dir` and `log.dirs` properties within `conf/grakn.properties`, respectively.

 For production use, we highly recommend changing them to an **external directory** outside of `$GRAKN_HOME` in order to make upgrading Grakn easier in the future.

+In order to benefit from maximum performance, housing the data should in a fast SSD drive is ideal.

 ### Grakn Cluster